amosproj/amos2021ws07-nft-development/Documentation/README.md

 ### Password Change

 One can change their password through the profile.
-On the password change page one needs to enter their old and a new password and confirm that they want to chang their password.
+On the password change page one needs to enter their old and a new password and confirm that they want to change their password.

 ![Password change](images/unmatching_password_reset.png?raw=true "Password change")